 How to fix: Make your products and Instagram posts inclusive of everybody, no matter what they look like, what gender they identify as, or what religion they follow.
 Your posts should not, in any way, alienate certain demographics of people based on elements like race, appearance, gender, and religion.

 Establishing your business on Instagram can have a significant impact on business growth and help drive more customers to your sales pages.
 If you’ve not had much success with Instagram despite your hard work, it’s probably because you are unknowingly making these common mistakes.

 If you have made some (or all) of the Instagram mistakes mentioned above, don’t beat yourself up about it.
-Instead, remedy these mistakes by applying the tips provided by our experts to fix them, and make your Instagram account one of the most valuable elements in your marketing mix.
+Instead, remedy these mistakes by applying the tips provided by our experts to fix them, using a social media dashboard to measure their impact, and by so doing, make your Instagram account one of the most valuable elements in your marketing mix.

 If you want to understand your audience better, use our free Instagram Business (audience overview) dashboard template to gain insights into your user base and drive ideas for post strategies.

 | Dec 7